If you're active on social media, chances are videos have become an integral part of your experience.

 Takeaways On Facebook Video Ad Examples

-Adaptability to silent or sound off mode of viewing
+- Adaptability to the silent or sound-off mode of viewing

 Best practices that make these 9 Facebook video ad examples great include:

 - Quickly grabbing the audience’s attention Getting the attention of the audience quickly

 - Creating high conversion rates